 In 2003, Vernino again reported on this in rabbits and suggested that symptoms include ones related to the heart, dry eyes, and dilated pupils, gastroparesis, hypotension, and low plasma catacholamines.

-According to Sandoni et al (2004), More than 50% of patients with high levels of ganglionic acetylcholine receptor (AChR) autoantibodies have a combination of sicca complex (marked dry eyes and dry mouth), abnormal pupillary light response, upper gastrointestinal tract symptoms, and neurogenic bladder.
+According to Sandroni et al (2004), More than 50% of patients with high levels of ganglionic acetylcholine receptor (AChR -- now called G-AchR) autoantibodies have a combination of sicca complex (marked dry eyes and dry mouth), abnormal pupillary light response, upper gastrointestinal tract symptoms, and neurogenic bladder.
 Mild versions of most of these symptoms occur in most of patients when they are asked.

-So as a summary of this syndrome -- should include dry eyes, abnormal pupils, and cardiac disturbance.
+So as a summary of the AAN syndrome --it should include dry eyes, abnormal pupils, and cardiac disturbance.

 Physical examination should include at a minimum

-In addition to testing for dysautonomia (see above), the key diagnostic test is to check for ACH receptor antibodies.
+In addition to testing for dysautonomia (see above), the key diagnostic test is to check for G-AChR receptor antibodies.
 This diagnosis requires a positive blood test for these antibodies.
 Note that this blood test is positive roughly 50% of the time in patients with subacute autonomic neuropathy, and also is positive about 50% of the time in patients without any autonomic neuropathy at all.
 Thus it has substantial false positives, and perhaps (it is hard to say lacking a gold standard) also substantial false negatives.
 Note also that the G-AChR test is not the same as the AChR test for myasthenia gravis.
 It is important not to get these confused.

 Regarding IVIG, Dupond et al (1999) reported treatment with IVIG in 2 cases of autononomic neuropathy (neither one of which was tested for ACH antibodies).
 Ishitobi also reported recovery after IVIG, again without ACH antibodies.
 Lukkarinen et al (2010) also reported response to IVIG, again without ACH antibodies.
 So as a summary, IVIG has helped some patients with similar symptoms.